pac9/pac9.github.io/README.md

 # Main projects

-I contributed to 65 projects during the course.
+I contributed to 65 projects during the course, all of which can be found on my [github account](https://github.com/pac9).
 This page is a summary of week long projects undertaken and the skills learnt.

 ## Stock inventory system - CRUD Web Application